anubhav217/SpeedTest-Auto-Logger/README.md

 - Run VPN tests and iperf3 tests to corroborate shaping/peering issues.

 ## Grafana
 The included `grafana_dashboard_sample.json` is a minimal placeholder.
-For an actual Grafana dashboard you will want to push metrics to a time-series DB (InfluxDB/Prometheus) or use a plugin/CSV connector.
-I can help create a full Grafana + Influx ingestion pipeline if you want.

 ---
 Generated on 2025-10-18T19:47:22.093200Z